- Code ENVS6529

 - Course subject Environmental Science

-Existing lines of evidence for past environmental change in Australia come from a range of palaeoecological and archaeological sources and point to significant changes in climate, biodiversity, vegetation cover and fire frequency since the arrival of people sometime between 50,000 - 40,000 years ago.
-The degree to which humans overrode otherwise natural processes of environmental change and the extent of this modification however, is a global issue.
+Existing lines of evidence for past environmental change in Australia come from a range of palaeoecological and archaeological sources and point to significant changes in climate, biodiversity, vegetation cover and fire frequency since the arrival of people sometime between 60,000 - 40,000 years ago.
+The degree to which humans overrode otherwise natural processes of environmental change and the spatial extent of human modification however is a global issue.

-Through this course students will gain the temporal perspective necessary for understanding many contemporary environmental issues such as climate change, biological responses to environmental change and land degradation.
-Students will be introduced to the methods and techniques used to reconstruct past environments primarily through the field collection and laboratory analysis of a range of palaeoenvironmental indicators such as lake sediment, pollen, charcoal, seeds, biogenic silica and stable isotopes.
-Common statistical and computing approaches for the acquisition, interpretation and modelling of proxy environmental data are also explored.
-The course is designed to provide students with an understanding as well as the practical skills to engage in palaeoecology, palaeoclimatology, archaeological science and natural resource management research.
+This course introduces students to the methods and techniques used to reconstruct past environments primarily through the field collection and laboratory analysis of a range of palaeo-environmental indicators including lake sediment, pollen, charcoal, seeds, biogenic silica and stable isotopes.
+These proxies are explored further by applying them to particular palaeoclimate and conservation biology problems.
+The course is designed to provide students with an understanding as well as the practical skills to engage in palaeoecology, archaeological science, palaeoclimatology, and natural resource management research.
+A key element of the course is meeting and interacting with some of the ANU’s leading researchers in this field as well as gaining insight into ongoing research in the region.

-- Describe the natural and anthropogenic drivers of past environmental change at a global as well as regional level.
+- Describe the natural and anthropogenic drivers of past environmental change at a global, regional and local scale.

 - Describe and explain the techniques that are used to reconstruct past environmental conditions in Australia and abroad.